XCSoar/XCSoar/XCSoarV4-README.txt

   PEVs should also activate fast-fix (for how long?) add C lines at waypoint events: START, TURN, TURN AREA, FINISH C lines are causing problems when blank, as reported by Deniz
-- put globals into their own class
-- check all TODOs / check

 Todo: